CloudLabs-MOC/mslearn-azure-developer/instructions/azure-app-service/02-app-service-deployment-slots.md

 ## Task 1: Create the Staging Slot

+In this task, you will create a staging deployment slot for the web app to support safe updates.

 1. Return to the tab with the Azure portal and cloud shell.

 1. Run the following command to create a **staging** deployment slot for your web app: